top of page

 What the New Federal Hemp Law Means for Wild Fox Provisions and the Industry

-On November 12, 2025, Congress passed the Continuing Appropriations and Extensions Act, 2026 — a massive funding bill that also introduces the most significant federal changes to hemp policy since 2018.
-While the legislation was primarily designed to end the government shutdown, it also includes new definitions and restrictions that will reshape the hemp industry nationwide.
+On November 12, 2025, Congress passed the Continuing Appropriations and Extensions Act, 2026.
+This massive funding bill introduces the most significant federal changes to hemp policy since 2018.
+While the legislation primarily aimed to end the government shutdown, it also includes new definitions and restrictions that will reshape the hemp industry nationwide.

 Key Changes in the Law